Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 December to March is peak season.
-If it’s a vibrant atmosphere and free events that you’re looking for, plan your trip to Buenos Aires during this period.
-However, you’ll have to share the city with the crowds which also means higher prices!
+If it’s a vibrant atmosphere and free events that you’re looking for, plan your trip to Buenos Aires during this season.
+However, you’ll have to share the city with the crowds, which also means higher prices!
+The temperatures do verge on slightly uncomfortable, with highs of 40 degrees Celsius.

 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.